Nightmarchers

-Legend says planting living ti (Cordyline sp.) shrubs around one's home is said to keep away all evil spirits and will cause the huaka'i pō to avoid the area.
+Legend says planting living ti (Cordyline sp.) shrubs around one's home is said to keep away all evil spirits and will cause the huakaʻi pō to avoid the area.
 The Nightmarchers are said to walk through houses with doors and backdoors placed in a straight line.

 The ceremony and conduct of the march are customized to the tastes of its honored warrior leader.
 A Hawaiian King or Chief is known to be fond of music would be honored with much drumming and chanting.
 If the King or Chief enjoyed peace and quiet, the march would be as silent as possible.
 Further, if the King or Chief did not like to walk around much, he would be carried in a sling by warriors.

 In ancient Hawaiian lore, the laws declared body parts of a King or Chief to be sacred, and not to be seen by a mortal.
 The punishment for looking at these parts is always instant death, usually by bolts of intense light and flaming heat originating from several of the warrior's eyes aimed toward the mortal.
 The violating mortal is incinerated instantly and the bodily remains dissipate as vapors.

 If a King’s or Chief’s face was not supposed to be observed, the King or Chief would lead the assembled night marchers from the front.
 If his back was not to be looked upon, he would be in the back of the assembled group.
 However, for some Chiefs, no part of them was forbidden to look at by mortals.
 These Chiefs would march among their warriors in the group.

 Some marches are joined by the Hawaiian gods.
 The torches are said to burn brighter in these marches.
-The largest torches are carried one at the front, one in the back, with three within the group.
+The largest torches are carried with one at the front, one in the back, and three within the group.
 The number five is significant in Hawaiian mythology.
 In the night marchers with Hawaiian gods present, there are six gods, three male, three female.
-The Goddess named Hi`iaka-i-ka-poli-o-Pele, (commonly shortened to Hi'iaka), is often within the night marchers.
+The Goddess named Hiʻiaka-i-ka-poli-o-Pele, (commonly shortened to Hiʻiaka), is often within the night marchers.
 The composition of night marchers is extremely varied.

+In popular culture

+In the 2005 Lilo & Stitch: The Series episode "Belle", Lilo Pelekai seeks to prove that Nightmarchers exist.
+Nightmarchers are also featured in the 2021 Netflix film Finding ʻOhana.